waldemarhorwat/integer-roots/README.md

 ## BigIntSqrt

-We implement *BigIntSqrt* as follows.
+We implement *BigIntSqrt* in ECMAScript as follows.
 For simplicity we assume that the argument *n* has already been checked to be a `BigInt`.

 ```js
 function BigIntSqrt(n) {